riscv-admin/vector/docs/64-bit encoding take 3/README.md

 1. Expand the architected vector register space to 256 vector registers.
 2. Support multiple vector mask registers.
 The space of vector mask registers is a subset of the space of vector registers.
 3. Explicitly identify the types of each source and destination vector register, as a means to support general mixed-type instructions.
-4. Explicitly identify mask agnoticism and rounding-modes in each instruction.
+4. Explicitly identify mask agnostic and rounding-modes in each instruction.

 ### Do we really need 256 architected vector registers?